 No CON Required For: Neb.
 Rev. Stat.
-1. Transfer or relocation of rehabilitation beds from a hospital, skilled nursing facility, intermediate care facility, or nursing facility to another health care facility owned and operated by the same entity. §§ 71-5829.03(6), 71-5803.06 2.
-A change in classification between an intermediate care facility, a nursing facility, or a skilled nursing facility. § 71-5830.01(1) 3.
-A project of a county in which is located a metropolitan city for which a bond issue has been approved by the electorate of the county on or after 1/1/94. § 71-5830.01(2) 4.
-A project of a federally recognized Indian tribe to be located on tribal lands within Nebraska where (a) the tribe's governing body has made a determination that the cultural needs of the tribe's members cannot be adequately met by existing facility, and (b) the tribe has a self-determination agreement with the Indian Health Service of the U.S. Department of Health and Human Services. § 71-5830.01(3) 5.
-A transfer or relocation of long-term care beds from one facility to another entity in the same health planning region or any other health planning region. § 71-5830.01(4)
+1. Transfer or relocation of rehabilitation beds from a health care facility-a hospital, skilled nursing facility, intermediate care facility, or nursing facility-to another health care facility owned and operated by the same entity. §§ 71-5829.03(6), 71-5803.06 2.
+Exception to the long-term care bed moratorium for unmet, complex or intensive medical and nursing needs. § 71-5829.04(1)(a) 3.
+Exception to the long-term care bed moratorium when all long-term care beds within 25 miles have averaged above 90% occupancy for 3 quarters. § 71-5829.04(1)(b) 4.
+Exception to the long-term care bed moratorium when all long-term care beds in a second-class city or village have been sold or transferred more than 25 miles away, and a local government or nonprofit agrees to develop and license a long-term care facility subject to a subsequent five-year moratorium on selling or increasing the bed capacity. § 71-5829.04(1)(b) 5.
+Exception to the rehabilitation bed moratorium when all rehabilitation beds state- wide have averaged above 90% occupancy for 3 quarters. § 71-5829.06(1) 6.
+Exception to the rehabilitation bed moratorium when all rehabilitation beds in the health planning region have averaged above 80% occupancy for 3 quarters. § 71-5829.06(2) 7.
+A change in classification between an intermediate care facility, a nursing facility, or a skilled nursing facility. § 71-5830.01(1) 8.
+A project of a county in which is located a metropolitan city for which a bond issue has been approved by the electorate of the county on or after 1/1/94. § 71-5830.01(2) 9.
+A project of a federally recognized Indian tribe to be located on tribal lands within Nebraska where (1) the tribe's governing body has made a determination that the cultural needs of the tribe's members cannot be adequately met by existing facility, and (2) the tribe has a self-determination agreement with the Indian Health Service of the U.S. Department of Health and Human Services so that payment for enrolled members of a federally recognized Indian tribe who are served at such facility will be made with one hundred percent federal reimbursement. § 71-5830.01(3) 1(A transfer or relocation of long-term care beds from one facility to another entity in the same health planning region or any other health planning region. § 71-5830.01(4)

 Nevada requires CONs within two broad categories - facilities and emergency medical transport.
 Further, it limits its requirements to healthcare facilities in rural areas and new medical helicopter services.
-Nevada's exceptions outnumber its CON requirements five to two, and urban healthcare facilities are entirely exempt from any CON requirements.